Our History

 The Campbell Center Honors Phyllis and Jerry with Lifetime Achievement Award.

-• 2019In June, an amendment to The Campbell Center Pastimes Program is vendored and approved for funding by Regional Center to extend community integrated services to adults with intellectual and developmental disabilities of all ages.
-This program is in response to the growing demand of community integration for adults with intellectual and developmental disabilities.
-It encourages participants to engage in mainstream educational activities in a community setting.
-Participants can volunteer or attend exiting community activities that offer both physical and, emotional, and mental stimulation as well as accessing community resources.
-Clients receive community integration support for activities such as dance, fitness, nutrition, volunteer work, and community events such as the theatre, bowling, bingo, and arts and crafts.
+• 2019In June, an amendment to TCC Pastimes Program was vendored and approved for funding by Regional Center to extend community integrated services to adults with I/DD of all ages.
+This program was in response to the growing demand of community integration for adults with I/DD.
+It encouraged participants to engage in mainstream educational activities in a community setting.
+Associates participating in the program could receive community integration support for activities such as dance, fitness, nutrition, volunteer work, and community events such as the theatre, bowling, bingo, and arts and crafts.
+On July 31st, all Work Activity Program clients were transitioned into community integrated activities or community employment.
+On August 1st, The Work Activity Program officially closed, and it transitioned to Fulfillment Services, a business for The Campbell Center.
+Four former Clients were hired as part-time employees and one client as a full-time employee.
+This marked the end of subminimum wage at TCC.
+Also, in August, TCC received its third consecutive 3-year accreditation by CARF, demonstrating ongoing quality of services.

 We are using cookies to give you the best experience.
 You can find out more about which cookies we are using or switch them off in privacy settings.